 7. What about other tech giants?

 Microsoft Corp. announced in June that it had hired Jim Weinstein and Joshua Mandel, two industry veterans, to lead its restructured health division, now called Microsoft Healthcare.
 The software company is trying to find safe ways for health-care data to be stored in the cloud, building on its previous research in that area.
 Other tech giants have dabbled in the health sector as well.
 Apple Inc. made its health records app’s API available for outside developpers in June, banking on a spur in app development built on its service.
 Alphabet Inc.’s Google Health, however, was discontinued in 2011.

 8. Wasn’t Obamacare supposed to control costs?

 In theory, yes.
 Obamacare was supposed to help individuals move off of expensive company plans and shop for their own coverage -- at prices they could afford -- on the new health-care exchanges.
 But that largely hasn’t come to pass.
-For the most part, companies have continued to offer coverage to their workers and the law has been under constant attack from Republicans who have dismantled key parts of it.
+For the most part, the majority of workers continue to get coverage from their employers, and the law has been under constant attack from Republicans who have dismantled key parts of it.
 Obamacare included a levy on high-cost employer coverage, known as the Cadillac Tax.
 The tax was designed to push employers to rein in the cost of their health benefits, but it’s been repeatedly delayed by lawmakers.